 Ph.D.
 Candidacy Exam Process (Direct): This process addresses the Ph.D. level knowledge portion of outcomes 1 and 2, communications requirements of outcome 3, IP and the commercialization aspects of outcome 5, and professional behaviors found in outcomes 6 and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.